Exit (video game)

-Exit is a 2005 action-puzzle video game that was developed and published by Taito for the PlayStation Portable.
-It was released in Japan, on December 15, 2005, in North America on February 14, 2006, in Australia on March 30, 2006, and in Europe on March 31, 2006.
-A version for Xbox Live Arcade was released on October 24, 2007.
+Exit is a 2005 puzzle video game developed and published by Taito for the PlayStation Portable.
+It was released in Japan on December 15, 2005, in North America on February 14, 2006, in Australia on March 30, 2006, and in Europe on March 31, 2006.
+A version for the Xbox 360 was released via Xbox Live Arcade on October 24, 2007.
 A version for the Nintendo DS was released in 2008 as Exit DS.

 Overview

-The basic premise is to lead the main character Mr. ESC, an escapologist, out of hospitals, underground facilities, offices and other buildings within a time limit.
+The basic premise is to lead the main character, Mr. ESC, an escapologist, out of hospitals, underground facilities, offices, and other buildings within a time limit.
 Along the way, the player gets hindered by obstacles such as fires, earthquakes, floods, or even meteor showers.

 Sometimes the player must help trapped individuals escape as well, and it will take quick thinking and planning ahead to exit the building successfully.